 Jomsom Muktinath trekking is a little longer.
 It takes about 12 days to complete this trek.
-You could shorten it by taking a flight from Pokhara to Jomsom.
+You can shorten it by taking a flight from Pokhara to Jomsom.

-Jomsom, Kagbeni and Muktinath that this trail covers are one of the exotic places in Annapurna region.
-You will have up close views of mountains of this region including Annapurna and the deepest gorge, Kali Gandaki, keeps you company.
+Jomsom, Kagbeni, and Muktinath that this trail covers are one of the exotic places in Annapurna region.
+You will have close views of mountains including Annapurna and the deepest gorge, Kali Gandaki.
 This is one of the best short treks in Nepal.

-Royal Trek is another short trek in Annapurna region.
-It was named Royal Trek because this was the path taken by Prince Charles when he came to explore Nepal in the eighties.
+Royal Trek is another short trek in the Annapurna region.
+It got its name Royal Trek because this was the path taken by Prince Charles when he came to explore Nepal in the eighties.

 It also passes through ethnic villages of Gurung and Magars who still follow their old cultures and traditions.
 The trek then ends in the beautiful Begnas Lake.

-Royal Trek is an easy trek that can be done by children and by the old.
+Royal Trek is an easy trek suitable even for children and old.
 It is 6 to 8 days long.

-After returning to Pokhara, if you have time, you can take a short hike to Peace pagoda.
+After returning to Pokhara, if you have time, you can take a short hike to the Peace Pagoda.

 Shivapuri Hill Trek